Ode42/sigma/README.md

-# Sigma - the next-generation website builder
+# Sigma - the next-generation website builderz